CLICK ON THE LINK ABOVE TO ORDER YOUR REPEAT PRESCRIPTION ON LINE IF ALREADY REGISTERED

 The dispensary is open from 8:30am to 6pm during surgery hours to allow dispensing patients to collect their medication.

-Queries - call between 2pm and 4pm only please.
+Alternatively please ring between 2pm and 4pm only please.

 We feel it is important that all families should keep a reasonably stocked medical cabinet at home to deal with minor ailments.